 AZZA has marked their entry in the coolers market with their liquid coolers named Blizzard.
 These coolers are available in three sizes; 120mm, 240mm, and 360mm.
 We took a spin on their Blizzard 360 CPU liquid cooler.
 The cooler is compatible with Intel LGA775/1366/115x/20xx sockets and AMD AM4/AM3+/AM3/AM2+/AM2/FM2+/FM2/FM1.
 This cooler is not compatible with Intel LGA1200 as informed by the AZZA.
 The cooling capacity is rated at 180W.
 The OEM of the unit is not confirmed.

 The unit has an aluminum radiator measuring 394 x 120 x 27mm.
 The thickness of the radiator is 27mm.
 The overall thickness would be 53mm after installing the fans.
 One point here is that the length of heat shrinks on the barb fittings would make the total thickness to be 63mm.
 The radiator has 20 FPI.
 There is a gap of 105mm between any two fan mounting holes.
 The soft tubing is made from an anti-explosion rubber tube with Teflon coating and running to 390mm in length.
 The soft material tubing is a bit flexible and don’t produce kinking which is always a plus.
-There is what seems to be a refill port on the radiator.

 The distinct footprint on this cooler comes from the infinity mirror design on the block and 3x Hurricane-II digital RGB fans though I must say that the infinity mirror design reminds me of the NZXT Kraken X series coolers as I guess they were the first ones to use infinity mirror design if I am not wrong!
 The block has a size of 78.4×87.9×52.9mm.
 The housing of the pump unit is in gloss black finish in a circular design.
 It is a fingerprint magnet.
 The top has a mirror glass finish.
 The unit has a copper base that measures approximately 59x50mm and is large enough to cover any supported socket’s CPU IHS.
 There is an AZZA brand logo in the center of the glass top of the unit for infinity mirror design.
 This logo is fixed and the user would have to keep that in mind while installing the unit so that AZZA text remains upside.